adilababayeva13/GNU-Octave/README.md

 ## Arithmetic Operators
 ```
-a + b //Addition
+a + b % Addition
-a - b //Subtraction
+a - b % Subtraction
-a*b   //Multiplication
+a*b   % Multiplication
-a^b or a**b //Exponentiation
+a^b or a**b % Exponentiation
-a/b //Division
+a/b % Division
 ```
 ## Variables
 - Variables are data storage space for numeric or string (or text) values.